wdawson/okta.github.io/_source/_docs/api/resources/oauth-clients.md

 client_id  | `client_id` of a specific client    | URL       | String                                 | TRUE     |
 settings  | OAuth client registration settings | Body      | [Client Settings](#client-application-model) | TRUE     |

-> All settings must be specified when updating a client application, **partial updates are not supported!** If any settings are missing when updating a client application the update will fail.
+> All settings must be specified when updating a client application, **partial updates are not supported.** If any settings are missing when updating a client application the update fails.
 The exceptions are: `client_secret_expires_at`, or `client_id_issued_at` must not be included in the request, and the `client_secret` can be omitted.

 ##### Response Parameters
 {:.api .api-response .api-response-params}